Big Hunk

 Big Hunk is a candy bar made by Annabelle Candy Company.

 It first entered production in the 1950s, in the United States.
 It is a bar of roasted peanuts covered in chewy honey-sweetened nougat.
+When struck on a hard surface, such as a table, it shatters into "bite-sized" pieces.

 It was featured in Steve Almond’s book, Candyfreak, as being one of several successful candies made by a small company.
 Big Hunk was acquired by Annabelle Candy Company when the company purchased Golden Nugget Candy Company in 1970.